MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/extensible-authentication-protocol/network-access.md

 ### Enable fast reconnect

-Enables the ability to create a new or refreshed security association more efficiently or in a smaller number of round-trips, in the case where a security association was previously established.
+Enables the ability to create a new or refreshed security association more efficiently and with a smaller number of round-trips if a security association was previously established.

 For VPN connections, Fast Reconnect uses IKEv2 technology to provide seamless and consistent VPN connectivity, when users temporarily lose their Internet connections.
-Users who connect by using wireless mobile broadband will benefit most from this capability.
+This feature is especially useful for users who connect via wireless mobile broadband.

-An example of this benefit is a common scenario in which a user is traveling on a train, uses a wireless mobile broadband card to connect to the Internet, and then establishes a VPN connection to the corporate network.
+For example, a user might be on a train and using a wireless mobile broadband card to connect to the Internet and establish a VPN connection to their corporate network.

-As the train passes through a tunnel, the Internet connection is lost.
-When the train is outside the tunnel, the wireless mobile broadband card automatically reconnects to the Internet.
+If the train passes through a tunnel and the Internet connection is lost, the wireless mobile broadband card will automatically reconnect to the Internet when the train is back outside the tunnel.

-Fast Reconnect automatically re-establishes active VPN connections when internet connectivity is re-established.
-Although the reconnection might take several seconds to occur, it is performed transparently to users.
+When the Internet connection is re-established, Fast Reconnect will automatically re-establish active VPN connections.
+Although this process might take a few seconds, it will happen seamlessly and transparently to users.

 Default = enabled